 The easy answer to this question is that pre-pasted wallpaper has paste applied to the back of it.
 You can wet the back and begin to apply the wallpaper to the wall once the paste is sticky.
-Non-pre-pasted wallpaper has no paste on it and requires you to buy paste so that you can apply the paper to the wall.
+Unpasted wallpaper requires you to add the paste to the back in order to paper to the wall.

 Why People Like Pre-pasted Wallpaper and What to Know

 There are several obvious benefits to purchasing wallpaper that already has the paste on it.
 You don’t have to buy as much stuff to get started and you won’t smear the paste on the wall when you start adding the wallpaper.